 - Garland Residents – Public WiFi is now available at most City buildings, including libraries, recreation centers, City Hall, theaters and more.
 Even while the buildings are closed, the Garland Public WiFi coverage extends outside and is available for free.
 Find a list of locations here.

 - Here is a list of open food pantries inclusive of hours.

 - North Texas Food Bank has shifted to box distribution model with partner agencies.
 Food4Kids and School Pantry programs remain fully functional, and they are partnering with the City to deliver snack/hydration kits to the homeless.

 - The Salvation Army of North Texas is operating 13 drive-through grocery service locations in Collin, Dallas, Denton, Ellis and Tarrant counties to support families experiencing a loss in income or lowered wages due to the coronavirus outbreak.
 Case managers are also being deployed to deliver food to senior citizens, veterans and individuals in permanent supportive housing.
 Food pantries will continue to operate without disruption.
 Learn more here.

 - Dallas County Health and Human Services Older Adult Services Program is currently providing meals delivered to homebound seniors.
 There is a drive-thru for hot meal pick-up service set up at each senior center location.
 Seniors can enroll for these resources by calling 214-819-1860.

 - Crossroads Community Services Food Pantry details can be found here.

 - Metrocrest Services food pantry details can be found here.
 Those in need of assistance should call 972-446-2100, Monday-Friday – 8:30am-5pm.

-- Texas Supplemental Nutrition Program for Women, Infants and Children (WIC) is open and has modified services to help keep clients and staff safe.
+- Texas Supplemental Nutrition Program for Women, Infants and Children (WIC).
 Families may call their local WIC clinics to learn more about how they can receive services.

 – Breastfeeding questions?
 Call 214-670-7222.